Reasonable care is an important element of the Code of Professional Conduct (Code) in the Tax Agent Services Act 2009 (TASA).

 - your client’s circumstances, including their level of sophistication (such as their level of tax knowledge in the subject area)

-- the nature of any pre-existing relationship between you and your client.
+- the nature and scope of services being provided, including the nature of any pre-existing relationship between you and your client.

 The terms of the engagement with a client may arise in a variety of ways, including a letter of engagement, an email or via telephone.
 It is prudent to have a written agreement (such as a letter of engagement) between you and your client that sets out the terms and conditions of the arrangement.